nrfconnect/sdk-nrf/applications/nrf5340_audio/README.rst

 Programming with the script
    The development kits are programmed according to the serial numbers set in the JSON file.
    If you run the script with the ``-p`` parameter, you can program one or both of the cores after building the files.
-   Make sure to connect the development kits with your PC using USB-C and turn them on using the **POWER** switch before you run the command.
+   Make sure to connect the development kits to your PC using USB and turn them on using the **POWER** switch before you run the command.
    The command for programming can look as follows:

    .. code-block:: console